alexbragdon/SpeedReader/README.md

-# jMate plugin v0.0.1

-_Note: This plugin is currently in alpha form (and the very early stages at that!).
-Please use at your own risk._

-jMate provides a browser-based chess board upon which chess games can be played.

-Documentation for the jMate plugin does not yet exist.
+#Speed Reader  v0.1

+Speed Reader is a Python based game, played in a terminal, that teaches you how to read sheet music.

+As of version 0.1 it requires colorama and either (tty & termios) or msvcrt.

 ## Copyright
-Copyright &copy; 2011 Kevin W. Gisi.
+Copyright &copy; 2015 Alex Bragdon.
 Released under the MIT License.